-Devin Dwyer (@devindwyer) is a contributing correspondent for all ABC News programs and platforms and coordinating producer in charge of the Pennsylvania Avenue team that covers the White House, Congress and presidential politics based in Washington, D.C.
+Devin Dwyer is a correspondent for all ABC News programs and platforms and is a coordinating producer for the Pennsylvania Avenue unit, covering the White House, Congress and presidential politics based in Washington, D.C.

 Dwyer earned his first stripes in TV network news as a digital reporter covering the 2009 D.C.
-Metro crash in Takoma Park, after joining ABC News that year as a Frank Reynolds Fellow.
+Metro crash in Takoma Park, Maryland, after joining ABC News as a Frank Reynolds Fellow.

 Dwyer, a native of Minnesota, graduated from Dartmouth College with a bachelor’s degree in history and from Columbia University with a master’s degree in journalism.